 In this comprehensive guide, we'll explore the seven most common coaching styles used in the workplace.
 We'll discuss the benefits and drawbacks of each of the coaching methods, and provide tips on how to choose the right coaching style for your business and employees.

 By the end of this article, you'll be able to confidently select the right coaching style for your workplace and see improved productivity from your employees.

-The democratic coaching brings innovative leadership solutions and is all about collaboration and open communication between the coach and the employees.
-In this approach, the coach provides guidance and support, but allows employees to have a say in decision-making.
+Democratic coaching brings innovative leadership solutions and is all about collaboration and open communication between the coach and the employees.
+In this approach, the coach provides guidance and support but allows employees to have a say in decision-making.
 This style of coaching can be beneficial in fostering personal and group development, and a sense of ownership and buy-in from employees.